-Commentary on The inner boundary and outer boundaries to the south and east are readily recognisable and boundary features likely to be permanent.
+The inner boundary and outer boundaries to the south and east are readily recognisable and likely to be permanent.
 The remainder of outer boundaries are readily recognisable but not and impact on Green necessarily permanent.
-If the sub-area was released, the new inner Green Belt boundaries Belt boundary would be predominantly readily recognisable but not necessarily permanent and would not strength. meet the NPPF definition.
+If the sub-area was released, the new inner Green Belt boundaries would be predominantly readily recognisable but not necessarily permanent and would not meet the NPPF definition.
 The new boundaries would require strengthening.

-Sub-area category & The sub-area performs strongly against NPPF purposes and makes an important contribution recommendation to the wider Green Belt.
+Categorisation & Recommendation The sub-area performs strongly against NPPF purposes and makes an important contribution recommendation to the wider Green Belt.
 Not recommended for further consideration.

-Sub-area (SA): SA-63a Strategic Land Parcel: 38 Area (ha): 4.48 Location North of St Albans
+Strategic Land Parcel: 38 Area (ha): 4.48 Location North of St Albans